 Ultimately, however, these researchers remained focused on how insulin resistance impaired brain energetics.
-They reveled that insulin resistance actually compromised the function of the mitochondria and, importantly, how recovery of brain cell function occurs when fat derived fuel in the form of ketones became available.
+They revealed that insulin resistance actually compromised the function of the mitochondria and, importantly, how the recovery of brain cell function occurs when fat-derived fuel in the form of ketones became available.
 Ketones are made from dietary fat or body fat when they are metabolized in the liver.
 Our bodies increase their ketone production when we fast, restrict carbohydrate, or consume precursors like MCT or coconut oil.

 In summary, insulin is critical for brain health and function.
 Insulin resistance happens when blood sugar is persistently elevated, even below the levels that would characterize diabetes.
 The effect of insulin resistance on the brain is an early event, often preceding the clinical manifestations of Alzheimer’s by decades.
 That means that people in their 30s and 40s need to pay attention to their diets in a big way.
 Diets high in carbs and sugar will increase blood sugar, increase insulin, and ultimately lead to insulin resistance.
 And that, as we have now learned, poses a serious threat to brain health.